Aquaponics–The Marriage of Fish and Plants

 • Aquaponics does not necessitate loads of space.
 The amount of space you will need is figured out by how much you would like to produce.
 There have been Aquaponics systems launched within the home utilizing a small aquarium.

-• You will wind up acquiring both fish and vegetables (or fruits, if you prefer).
+• You will wind up acquiring both aquaponics fish and aquaponics plants such as vegetables (or fruits, if you prefer).
 This on its own will assist you in saving money by growing and consuming your own food.

 • Aquaponics systems are expandable.
 As you continue to understand the process, you can add segments to your already existing system to amplify your harvest.